 Voice Male chronicles the social transformation of masculinity.
 Since its modest beginnings in 1983 as a newsletter for the pioneering Men’s Resource Center for Change, Voice Male has evolved into a magazine exploring critical issues relevant to men’s growth and health while cataloguing the damaging effects of men’s isolation and violence.
-Think of it as a navigational tool assisting men and boys on the voyage to healthy manhood.
+Think of it as a tool to assist men and boys navigating their passage to an engaged understanding of manhood and masculinities.

-In its pages readers discover a chorus of men’s voices—fathers, father figures and mentors; men of color; activist men; gay, bisexual, questioning, and trans men; and younger men.
-The vibrant voices of women ring clear and true in Voice Male’s pages as inspiration in the work of gender justice.
+In its pages readers will discover a chorus of men’s voices—fathers, father figures and mentors; men of color; activist men; gay, bisexual, questioning, and trans men; and younger men.
+The voices of women ring clear and true in Voice Male’s pages as well, inspirational allies who have led the way in the work of gender justice.

 National Advisory Board